LucasDelfino92/morrowindsharp/setup.md

 ## MOD ORGANIZER 2

-Mod Organizer 2 is one of the best mod managers out there, offering lots of quality of life conveniences that make modding an easy and quick process.
-The most popular alternative, and widely considered to be THE best Morrowind mod manager, is Wrye Mash.
+**Mod Organizer 2** is one of the best mod managers out there, offering lots of quality of life conveniences that make modding an easy and quick process.
+The most popular alternative, and widely considered to be THE best Morrowind mod manager, is **Wrye Mash**.
 However, I'm an animal of habit, and I’ve found that it isn’t anywhere near as immediately intuitive as Mod Organizer 2 is.

 My experience with Mod Organizer 2 is not a complete one, as I use it ONLY for installing mods.
 This means I do not use it to download my mods (for instance) which I've heard can cause issues for its users.
-With that in mind, you are absolutely free to switch to a different mod manager.
-As long as you use it for mod installation and nothing else, Mod Organizer 2 will work fine for Morrowind.
+With that in mind, you are absolutely free to switch to Wrye Mash (again, the best alternative).
+But as long as you use it for mod installation and nothing else, Mod Organizer 2 will work fine for Morrowind.

 [**Mod Organizer 2**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)